 This painting was finished in 1949 but Frida drew a primitive sketch of it in her diary in August of 1947.
 In this painting, Frida expressed her feelings about love and life and death.
 This

 painting has many elements of Mexican mythology.
-In her arm she is holding her husband Diego Rivera like a baby.
-Diego has a face and body of adult man and also have a third eye in his forehead,
+In her arm, she is holding her husband Diego Rivera like a baby.
+Diego has a face and body of an adult man and also has a third eye in his forehead,

 A local journalist wrote this about Frida Kahlo: " It is impossible to separate the life and work of this extraordinary person.
 Her paintings are her biography."
-Here again in this painting, Frida presents so many elements, life, death, night, day, moon, sun, man and woman all in a recurring dichotomy.
+Here again in this painting, Frida presents so many elements, life, death, night, day, moon, sun, man, and woman all in a recurring dichotomy.